PJ-AWT-SS22-WebRTC-Broadcast-in-dash-js/WebRTC-DASH-Ingestion/README.md

 ### Run:

-(If you are restarting, please refresh `http://localhost:1234` to destroy the existing socket to ull server.)

 ```
 docker-compose up --build
 ```

+Wait until everthing initialized.
+It takes a couple of seconds until the eyevinn WHIP endpoint is initialized.

+### CAVEAT

+If you want to restart the media ingestion process, please refresh `http://localhost:1234` to destroy the existing socket to the ULL server.
+A new FFMPEG instance will be created automatically, and it will wait for input.
+Old chunks will be deleted.

 ### GoTo: